Swaleha-12/Image-Operations/README.md

 ## Submission

 There are 3 parts to this assignment.
+LAck of submission of any one part will result in loss of marks.

 ### 1.1 Solving the Problem Set